electrickery/pd-dekencross/README.md

  * Windows-amd64-32
  * Windows-i386-32

-Default platform-specific extensions are used.
+Pure Data platform-specific extensions are used.
 These are:

  * d_fat
  * l_arm